 New Mexico State Library provides specialized reference and research service to public libraries statewide, legislative staff, state employees, historians, genealogists and students of New Mexico state government, history and culture.

 Assistance in locating materials and using both paper and online resources can be obtained by calling NMSL reference services:

 - Circulation Desk: (505) 476-9700

 The Second Floor Research Room is open from 1:00 to 5:00 p.m., Monday through Friday.

-Both Reference Desks are staffed daily from Monday through Friday to serve clients with research requests.
+Virtual and telephone reference requests are handled daily, Monday through Friday, to serve clients with research needs.
 Parking is ample; computers are available for researchers; and wireless access is provided in the building.

 State Library Reference Librarians can help you focus your research and direct you to appropriate online resources that provide a depth and precision that is not possible with Google and other common Internet search engines.